srijan-paul/blog/11ty/bfinbf.md

 ## The What - Brainfuck

+If you're already familiar with brainfuck, you'll probably be better off skipping over this part.

 The Brainfuck programming language's syntax contains a total of 8 characters (yes, 8).
 Brainfuck models an imaginary machine, with an infinitely long memory tape.